Seafish Louisville

-Seafish Louisville is a compilation of songs by The Gits, released posthumously in 2000 on the Broken Rekids label.
+Seafish Louisville is a compilation of songs by The Gits.
+It was released on the Broken Rekids label in 2000, seven years after the murder of the band's frontwoman, Mia Zapata.
 It is primarily a collection of live tracks and alternative takes, including the then newly discovered track "Whirlwind."
 The CD+ section of the CD includes the video for "Seaweed" as well as photographs and lyrics.